serhanaya/aws-generative-ai-demos/aws-gai-kb-rag-elearning/README.md

             Prompt: "Which EBS volume should I use for high    throughput?"

-            Response: For high throughput workloads, you should use  Throughput Optimized HDD (st1) or Cold HDD (sc1)    volumes.
-These volumes are designed for   throughput-intensive and big-data workloads, large I/O  sizes, and sequential I/O patterns.
-ST1 volumes deliver   high throughput measured in MB/s and can burst up to 250   MB/s per TB.
-SC1 volumes can burst up to 80 MB/s per TB."
+            Response: For high throughput workloads, you should use Throughput Optimized HDD (st1) volumes.
+ST1 volumes are backed by hard disk drives (HDDs) and are ideal for frequently accessed, throughput intensive workloads with large datasets and large I/O sizes.
+They deliver high throughput measured in MB/s, including the ability to burst up to 250 MB/s per TB."

          <img src="docs/aws-gai-kb-rag-elearning-sample-response.jpg" alt="Architecture Diagram" width="450">